rehanpathan0801/Portfolio/README.md

 ## 🌐 Personal Portfolio

-A simple and modern personal portfolio website built using React.
+A modern personal portfolio website built using React.
 Showcases my work, skills, projects, and provides an easy way to contact me.

 ---